Trusted WordPress tutorials, when you need them most.

 Copy client ID and secret

-Return back to the plugin’s settings page in your WordPress admin area.
+Once done, you can return to the plugin’s settings page in your WordPress admin area.

 Now that you have both client ID and client secret keys, you need to click on the ‘Save Settings’ button to continue.